missybarringer/Friend-Finder/README.md

 5. The application's data is saved inside of `app/data/friends.js` as an array of objects.
 6. The most compatible friend is found by comparing the current user's scores against the scores from other users, question by question.
 The user with the least amount of difference is then displayed in a modal pop-up with their name & picture.

+I used Express to handle routing & deployed the app to Heroku so other users can fill it out.
 ____________________________________
 ## License
 *This product is licensed under the MIT License (MIT).